bosoud/iptool/README.md

 *Note: This tool is intended for educational and personal use.
 Ensure you have the necessary permissions to run network commands on your device.*
 ```

-4. After making the changes, scroll down and click the "Commit changes" button to save the updated `README.md` file.

 Would you like any further assistance with this process?